agui968/Predicting-Beer-Styles-with-Machine-Learning/README.md

 >>    ds.ppt: Data science technical presentation
 >>
 >>    memo.md: Project-related notes

+For additional details, explore the project's source code, data processing scripts, and model training and evaluation notebooks.
+Feel free to refer to the [docs directory](./docs/) for business and data science presentations or to run the [**Streamlit app**](./app/main.py) if you want to check the performance of the model.

 #### Cheers to Data! 🍻

 (Some of the contents of this repository are in Spanish).